-For many people who struggle with depression, your productivity and motivation is the first thing to go out the window.
-Tiny things become huge when you have no motivation.
+For many people who struggle with depression, your productivity and motivation are the first things to go out the window.
+Tiny things become huge obstacles when you have no motivation.
 Struggling to wake up and get out of bed becomes the norm.

 I know what it feels like.
 Small tasks becoming huge, overwhelming jobs that feel impossible.
 And yes, maybe I’ve been wearing the same socks for three days because putting some clothes in to wash feels like running a marathon.

-When depression has stolen your productivity and life, healing involves going back to basics.
-And I mean basics… When you have spent so long unable to get out of bed or even brush your teeth, its hard to find your motivation again, but its not impossible.
-Below are the three steps I took to finding my motivation and becoming productive again despite my depression.
+When depression steals your productivity and life, healing involves going back to basics.
+And I mean basics… When you have spent so long unable to get out of bed or even brush your teeth, it is hard to find your motivation again, but it is not impossible.
+Below are the three steps I took to finding my motivation and becoming productive again despite battling depression.

 Get enough sleep, but not too much.

-Before my depression and anxiety, I used to joke about wanting to fall asleep for days or even weeks when I was tired, I didn’t realise what that feeling was actually like.
-I struggled to get out of bed and I spent most of my days sleeping, only waking up for the essentials.
+Before my depression and anxiety, I used to joke about wanting to fall asleep for days or even weeks when I was tired, I didn’t realize what that feeling was actually like.
+I struggled to get out of bed and I spent most of my days sleeping, only waking up to eat and pee.